When Should I Call an Addiction Helpline?

 - 1 (800) 487-4889 (TDD) for hearing impaired

-- Confidential information service for individuals and family members faced with substance abuse disorders and/or mental health issues.
-Information available in English and Spanish
+- Confidential information service for individuals and family members faced with substance abuse disorders or mental health issues.
+The information is available in English and Spanish.

 National Institute on Drug Abuse (NIDA)